Destroyer795/Destroyer795/README.md

 ## About Me

-- 3rd-year Computer Science student at Amrita Vishwa Vidyapeetham
+- 4th-year Computer Science and Engineering Undergrad at Amrita Vishwa Vidyapeetham
 - Focused on **Secure Backend Architecture** and **Systems Performance**
 - Exploring Artificial Intelligence and machine learning concepts, with building intelligent, usable systems
 - Always eager to collaborate, learn, and share knowledge